Pak-China Collaborations In Science And Technology Sector During Last Decade Termed Exemplary - UrduPoint

 This project is being implemented with the involvement of five to six Chinese universities.

-Regarding the all-weather friendship of Pakistan and China, Dr. Atta ur Rahman said that at this time when Pakistan is marking the 70th anniversary of its diplomatic ties with China, we must acknowledge that China always stood by Pakistan in every challenging time either it is Kashmir issue or any other crisis.
+Regarding the all-weather friendship of Pakistan and China, Dr. Atta ur Rahman said that at this time when Pakistan has marked the 70th anniversary of its diplomatic ties with China, we must acknowledge that China always stood by Pakistan in every challenging time whether it is Kashmir issue or any other crisis.

 China has extended every possible support to Pakistan during the prevailing health crisis of COVID-19 which is acknowledged by all sections of the society, he said.